SUNY Cortland Tobacco- and Nicotine-Free Policy

 SUNY Cortland recognizes the overwhelming scientific evidence assembled by the U.S. Surgeon General, Centers for Disease Control, Environmental Protection Agency, and World Health Organization, which demonstrates that tobacco is a profound agent of deadly diseases, responsible for millions of deaths worldwide each year, both to tobacco users and non-users.
-The SUNY Cortland tobacco- and electronic cigarette/electronic aerosol delivery device-free environment supports good health for the entire campus community.
+The SUNY Cortland tobacco, nicotine and electronic cigarette/electronic aerosol delivery device free environment supports good health for the entire campus community.
 Additional benefits include campus sustainability and beauty.

-Some of the reasons for SUNY Cortland’s commitment to remaining tobacco-free include:
+Some of the reasons for SUNY Cortland’s commitment to remaining tobacco- and nicotine-free include:

 For the purposes of this document, the following definitions apply:

-All grants and gifts, solicitations and proposals to SUNY Cortland for such funds must have the approval of the College and must conform to the College's Mission Statement, culture of wellness, SUNY policies and applicable laws and regulations.
-In addition SUNY Cortland will not invest in any direct tobacco or electronic cigarette/electronic aerosol delivery device company holdings.
+All grants and gifts, solicitations and proposals to SUNY Cortland for such funds must have the approval of the university and must conform to the university's Mission Statement, culture of wellness, SUNY policies and applicable laws and regulations.
+In addition, SUNY Cortland will not invest in any direct tobacco, nicotine or electronic cigarette/electronic aerosol delivery device company holdings.

-Understanding the addictive nature of tobacco and electronic cigarette/electronic aerosol delivery device use and that breaking that addiction is extremely difficult for many people, the College will make every reasonable effort to assist those employees and students who wish to stop using tobacco or electronic cigarette/electronic aerosol delivery devices.
+Understanding the addictive nature of tobacco, nicotine and electronic cigarette/electronic aerosol delivery device use and that breaking that addiction is extremely difficult for many people, the university will make every reasonable effort to assist those employees and students who wish to stop using tobacco, nicotine or electronic cigarette/electronic aerosol delivery devices.
 The campus will promote and provide evidence-based cessation resources.
 Students can access cessation treatment, including counseling and nicotine replacement therapy, at the Student Health Service.
 Employees can access support through the Employee Assistance Program.
+In addition, the New York State Tobacco Control Program has free resources online for assistance in quitting tobacco and nicotine.
 Please note that medically approved nicotine replacement therapy is not a violation of the policy.

-This policy is driven by respect for others and the environment and relies on the thoughtfulness, consideration and cooperation of tobacco and electronic cigarette/electronic aerosol delivery device users and non-users for its success.
+This policy is driven by respect for others and the environment and relies on the thoughtfulness, consideration and cooperation of tobacco, nicotine and electronic cigarette/electronic aerosol delivery device users and non-users for its success.
 Enforcement of this policy will depend on the cooperation of all members of the SUNY Cortland campus community, both to comply and encourage others to do so.
-It is the responsibility of all members in the College community to observe this tobacco and electronic cigarette/electronic aerosol delivery device use policy.
+It is the responsibility of all members in the university community to observe this tobacco, nicotine and electronic cigarette/electronic aerosol delivery device use policy.

-SUNY Cortland will inform members of the campus community about the tobacco and electronic cigarette/electronic aerosol delivery device policy by widely disseminating information about the policy on a regular basis.
-The tobacco and electronic cigarette/electronic aerosol delivery device policy will be clearly posted in employee and student handbooks, on the campus website, and as part of other publications.
+SUNY Cortland will inform members of the campus community about the tobacco, nicotine and electronic cigarette/electronic aerosol delivery device policy by widely disseminating information about the policy on a regular basis.
+The tobacco, nicotine and electronic cigarette/electronic aerosol delivery device policy will be clearly posted in employee and student handbooks, on the campus website, and as part of other publications.